kuzko-andrii/UC-002/UC-002_Playbook.md

 - **Due Date** : No
 - **Instructions** :

-1. Відкрити Offense, змінити його статус на Protected
+1. Open Offense, change its status to Protected
-2. Призначити Offense на свій обліковий запис.
+2. Assign Offense to your account.
-3. Перейти у список подій і визначити значення полів:
+3. Go to the list of events and define the values of the fields:

 - [ ] Log Source
 - [ ] Source IP